StarpTech/apollo-datasource-http/README.md

 ## Hooks

 - `onCacheKeyCalculation` - Returns the cache key for request memoization.
 - `onRequestError` - Is executed only for request errors.
+This can be used to log or trace errors.
-- `beforeRequest` - Is executed before a request is executed.
+- `beforeRequest` - Is executed before a request is made.
+This can be used to intercept requests (setting header, timeouts ...).
 - `onResponse` - Is executed on a successful response.
+This can be used to alter the response before it is passed to caller.

 ## Error handling

 The http client throws for unsuccessful responses.
-Every error is rethrown to the caller.
-You can use the `onRequestError` hook to log request errors.
+In case of an request error `onRequestError` is executed.
+The error is then rethrown.